-The Southeast Regional Climate Center identifies that from 1927 to 2007, the average annual maximum temperature is 81.1 F° and the average annual minimum temperature is 71.4 F° for the barrier island the Town is located on.
-The average annual total precipitation is 46.85 inches.
+The Southeast Regional Climate Center identifies that from 1927 to 2012, the average annual maximum temperature is 81.1 F° and the average annual minimum temperature is 71.4 F° for the barrier island the Town is located on.
+The average annual total precipitation is 47.82 inches.
 Precipitation is not distributed evenly throughout the year.
-Precipitation ranges from an average monthly low of 1.81 inches in December, to 7.02 inches in September.
-Precipitation is heaviest from June through September with 50% of the rainfall occurring during these four months.
+Precipitation ranges from an average monthly low of 1.85 inches in December, to 7.13 inches in September.
+Precipitation is heaviest from May through October with 71% of the rainfall occurring during these six months.
 No snowfall has been reported during this recording period.

 Thunderstorms are common during the summer months.
 Hurricanes, which occur less frequently, have the potential to occur from June through November; heavy rainfall, high winds, and widespread flooding may accompany these storms.
-Records indicate that the Town has been brushed by or hit by a tropical storm or hurricane 51 times from 1871 through 2007.
+Records indicate that the Town has been brushed by or hit by a tropical storm or hurricane 73 times in a 143 year period ending in 2016.
 Two of the more devastating hurricanes which occurred struck in 1926 and in 1992 when Hurricane Andrew, a category 5 hurricane, made landfall in South Miami-Dade County.
 The most recent hurricane events occurred in 2005 with Hurricanes Katrina and Wilma.
 Both of these storms caused moderate damage to the area.